Cancel anytime

 Strengths

-- Strong brand recognition in its operating region
+- Strong brand recognition (especially post-AT&T acquisition)

 - Extensive network infrastructure